 Academic Principal at SPH Kemang Village

 My pursuit of knowledge and understanding became more intentional, and I worked harder in my studies.
 I credit two high school teachers, Mr. Kent Hayden and Mr. Tom Roper, who challenged me to improve.
 I learned that there was no “you’ve made it, you’re on top of the pile” in learning.
 No matter how many reasons I gave and how many ways I wrote it, they constantly challenged me to find one more reason and write it one more way.
-Regardless of their convictions, God used them to begin forming me, “…to be made new in the attitude of [my] minds;” (Ephesians 4:23 NIV).
-As my public school teachers were equipping me with the tools for learning, my parents continued to nurture and encourage me to knowing-the-who (Reel, 2015).
+Regardless of their convictions, God used them to begin forming me, “…to be made new in the attitude of [my] minds;”” (Ephesians 4:23 NIV).
+As my public school teachers were equipping me with the tools for learning, my parents continued to nurture and encourage me in knowing-the-who (Reel, 2015).
 The legacy of faith and learning from my grandfather continued to grow through my parents as I grew in my knowledge and understanding of the Creator of all creation and His plan for my sinful heart in order that I might fully develop, “as God intended His creatures to develop: as a flourishing green tree, blessed.”
 (MacCullough, 2013)

 These convictions have remained with me throughout the last twenty-plus years.
 My experiences have taken me to schools in two countries I consider home.
 I have worked with a variety of curriculum content.
 I have taught in diverse classrooms ranging from K-12.
 I have worked with school leaders in multicultural and mono-culture settings.
 Whether in the United States or Indonesia, learning and growing are necessary and valuable in a classroom leadership or an administrative leadership position.